holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

 1. For calculating the number of **total words** in the book:
     - What data structure should you use?
-    - Implement it!
+    - Implement functionality to calculate it!
-    - How many words are in the book?
+    - How many total words are in the book?
 2. For calculating the number of **unique words** in the book:
     - What data structure should you use?
-    - Implement it!
+    - Implement functionality to calculate it!
     - How many unique words are in the book?
 3. For counting the number of times each word appears in the book:
     - What data structure should you use?